keepfacesbeard/wurdle/README.md

-# wurdle
+# BigWordle
-urban dictionary wordle
+A bigger Wordle